 Herpes is a sneaky infection.
 It can exist in the body for months or even years without showing symptoms, but it's still contagious nonetheless.

 If you do develop an outbreak, it will most likely happen two to twelve days after initial exposure to the virus.
 After the blisters break, they can take up to four weeks to heal.

 Fortunately, subsequent outbreaks tend to be less intense.
 Recurring outbreaks are common but don't last nearly as long.
 These sores tend to heal within three to seven days, and the number of outbreak periods may even decrease over time.

 Myth: If You Get a Cold Sore, You Have Genital Herpes

 Cold sores and genital herpes are two distinct strains of the herpes simplex virus.
-Many people get cold sores, but that doesn't mean they have an STD.
+Many people get cold sores, but that doesn't mean they have an Sexually transmitted diseases (STDs).